Our Commitment to HBCUs

 Moody Nolan team members have taken leadership roles in developing the National Organization of Minority Architects (NOMA) Professional Development Program and creating a lecture series to demystify the profession for students at Tuskegee University.
 “It’s important that we get back to the schools and show students what success looks like through the lens of a successful African American owned and managed company like Moody Nolan, which has more than 12 HBCU alums as employees and been honored with recognitions like the 2021 AIA Architecture Firm of the Year Award,” says Vince Terry, head of Moody Nolan’s HBCU committee and director of operations and business development for the firm’s Greater Cincinnati regional office.
 Other team members will be embarking on a virtual roadshow to reinforce connections with campus leaders at HBCUs across the country to discuss new project work as well as strategic and campus planning to help the schools best position themselves for success in their next chapters.

 Recently completed Moody Nolan projects at HBCUs include the 137,000-square-foot Student Library and Learning Center at Texas Southern University, completed in 2019, which serves as the hub of the Houston campus and a new residence hall at Alabama A&M University, completed in 2017.
 The firm also has several more projects on HBCU campuses currently in design and construction.
-A new residence hall at Tennessee State University will open later this year, and a new event center for Alabama A&M University, academic building renovations at Clark University and Morris Brown College, new housing at Morgan State University and Meharry Medical College, and a recently announced new Sportsplex at Cheyney University are all in various stages of design and development.
+A new residence hall at Tennessee State University will open later this year, and a new event center for Alabama A&M University, academic building renovations at Clark Atlanta University and Morris Brown College, new housing at Morgan State University and Meharry Medical College, and a recently announced new Sportsplex at Cheyney University are all in various stages of design and development.